HogJonny-AMZN/CO3DEX/_posts/2023-01-17-image_based_lighting.md

 **<u>Look Development</u>** aka LookDev is the process of creating and refining the visual style of a 3D computer graphics (CG) character, object, or environment.
 It involves designing and defining the appearance of the CG assets, including the textures, materials, lighting, and shading, to achieve a desired visual look.
 IBL is very important to the LookDev workflow as we will explore in this article.

 **<u>Image Based Lighting</u>** (IBL) we have covered this above.
 This is when we use the HDRi as a lighting source for the scene.
 This is typically a globally defined entity.
-We also generate local probes that capture lighting (which would capture some amount of the global lighting.)
+We also generate local probes that capture scene lighting, these would capture the inbound global lighting and propogate lighting into other systems like global illumination and eventually contribut light to material shading on objects in the scene.

 **<u>Specular reflections</u>** are the shiny, mirror-like reflections that are often seen on smooth and polished surfaces.
-They are caused by light bouncing off a surface at a single, well-defined angle, and are typically brighter and more focused than diffuse reflections, which are more scattered and diffuse.
+They are caused by light bouncing off a surface at a single, well-defined angle, and are typically brighter and more focused than diffuse reflections, which are more scattered and soft.
 They are often used in conjunction with other techniques, such as normal mapping and environment mapping, to create more realistic and convincing surfaces.
 In O3DE the specular reflections are dealt with via a combination of various components and rendering algorithms, including the Light entities, Global Skylight (IBL), reflection probes (baked reflection volume), screen space reflections (SSR), and/or ray-traced reflections.

 **<u>Indirect diffuse</u>** lighting is the diffuse (scattered) light that has been reflected off of one or more surfaces before reaching a given point.
 Indirect diffuse lighting is often simulated using global illumination algorithms, which attempt to calculate the way light is scattered and reflected throughout a 3D scene.
 Indirect diffuse lighting is important for creating realistic and believable lighting in 3D graphics, as it helps to simulate the way light bounces off of multiple surfaces and fills in the shadows (ever look and notice shadows are not actually black.)
 Indirect diffuse lighting can also contribute to the overall atmosphere and mood of a scene, as it can help to create soft, diffuse lighting that helps to create a sense of ambient light and depth.
 There are several different algorithms and techniques that can be used to simulate indirect diffuse lighting in 3D graphics, including raytracing, radiosity, and global illumination.
 These techniques all have their own strengths and limitations, and are often used in combination to achieve the desired lighting effect.